drdrang/drtwoot/README.markdown

 After `twoot.js` has been edited and saved, launch Fluid and point it to the `twoot.htm` file: `file:///path/to/twoot.htm`.
 Give the SSB a name ("Dr. Twoot" is a good choice), tell it to use one of the PNG files as the icon, and let it make the new application.

-When you run it the first time, you'll probably have to give it your Twitter username and password.
-If you save those in your Keychain, you won't have to enter them again.

 # Use #

 <img class="ss" src="http://www.leancrew.com/all-this/images/drtwoot-streamlined.png" />